Autumn 2019-20: Kevin Arrogo (Earth Systems Science)

 A marine biologist by trade, Ian is the founding Director of the International Programs Unit at the University of Queensland and oversees the direction of the Stanford Australia Program.
 Ian has considerable experience in program development and enjoys engaging with students in field research activities and following the development of their careers.
 With an extensive marine science background, Ian has published in diverse field reflecting his general curiosity about marine life and in particular, the dynamic between evolution and action, addressing challenges to extant paradigms that his extensive field research has prompted.

 Selina is a coral reef biologist who specialises in the ecology and physiology of coral reefs, in particular the stress responses of corals.
 Selina is the UQ Academic Program Coordinator of Stanford in Australia.
-Along with Kevin Arrigo, she coordinates the Coral Reef Ecology course on this program taught at Heron Island, as well as the Targeted Research Project course.
+Along with Kevin Arrigo, she coordinates the Coral Reef Ecology course on this program taught at Heron Island, as well as the Individual Research Project course.
 Selina is the Academic Director of the Herron Island Research Station, owned and operated by the University of Queensland (UQ).
 Selina relishes the opportunities presented by teaching at UQ’s great field stations, particularly Heron Island on the Great Barrier Reef.

 Cath’s research is focused on the ecology and ecophysiology of coastal plant communities.
 She is particularly interested in the influence of environment, including global climate change on plant community productivity and diversity.
 Some of her current research projects include assessment of how sea level and nutrient enrichment influences mangrove and salt marsh ecosystems, how mangroves mediate exchanges between the land and sea and how metabolism of coral reefs varies over latitude.
 Cath coordinates the Coastal Ecosystem’s course taught on North Stradbroke Island at UQ’s Moreton Bay Research Station.